raulcf/raulcf.github.io/log.md

+- Jan'25.
+"On Data Ecology, Dataflow Thinking, and the Role of LLMs in Data Ecosystems" talk at the AI/ML Affinity group at the US Census Bureau.
+- Jan'25. <a href="https://www.manuelcebrian.com/">Manuel Cebrian</a> visited our group.
 - Nov'24.
 "Data Sharing" at a <a href="https://www.ideal-institute.org/2024/11/08/fairness-in-generative-ai-protecting-and-compensating-content-producers/">IDEAL Workshop on Harmonious AI-Human Systems at
 UIC.</a>
 - Nov'24.
 "Data Discovery" at a talk series at GSL@Microsoft.